microsoft/playwright/docs/src/test-configuration-js.md

 :::note
 You don't have to configure anything to mock network requests.
-Just define a custom [Route] that mocks network for a browser context.
-See our network mocking guide to learn more.
+Just define a custom [Route] that mocks the network for a browser context.
+See our [network mocking guide](./network.md) to learn more.
 :::

 ### Recording Options